Caverna High School: Graduation requirements

-Students are required to have eight (8) semesters of high school residence to be eligible for graduation from Caverna High school.
+Students are required to have eight (8) semesters of high school residence and have completed all the required credits to be eligible for graduation from Caverna High school.
 Students who are eligible for graduation are expected to have all charges, fees, etc. owed to the school before they receive a signed diploma.

-A student must meet all graduation requirements to graduate including the appropriate number of credits to receive a signed diploma.
+Graduating seniors are ineligible for Valedictorian and Salutatorian if they have not attended Caverna for four years.
 Effective with the graduating Class of 1999, any ties for the honor of Valedictorian and Salutatorian figured from the 4.0 grade point scale, will be broken by averaging the final numerical grade from all classes taken in grades nine (9) through twelve (12).

-Valedictorian and Salutatorian shall be students who have attended Caverna High School grades nine (9) through twelve (12).